EdenGri/SONiC/doc/add_date_show_version/add_date_to_show_version.md

 # Motivation

-When running "show techsupport" it includes "show version" output, but we don't provide the system date which is necessary for debug process.
+Execute "show techsupport" provides system logs but it doesnt contain the current date when the command is issued.
+Since "show version" is taken when running "show techsupport" command, adding "Date" attribute to "show version" command will assist with having the reference date.

 # About this Manual

-This document provides an overview of the implementation to add a new "date" attribute which provides the <u>current</u> date on the switch on the "show version" CLI command.
+This document provides an overview of the implementation to add a new "date" attribute which provides the <u>current</u> date of the switch when running the "show version" CLI command.